meower-media-co/Meower-Vanilla/README.md

 > ***This client is being retired in favor of [Meower Svelte.](https://github.com/meower-media-co/Meower-Svelte)***
 > Scratch-based Meower clients will be moved to [Legacy-Meower](https://github.com/meower-media-co/Legacy-Meower) in the future.

-> **Warning**
->
-> This client is being upgraded to use the Cloudlink 4 protocol.
-Any feature-enhancement PRs should be refrained.

 ### [Launch Meower!](https://old.meower.org)

 ## Changelog for the [current build](https://app.meower.org)